Conditional Extremes with Graphical Models: Inference

 \subsection{Prediction}

-By construction, the CMEVM does not have closed forms for either tail probabilities or quantiles. \citetmain{Heffernan_2004} use a simulation-based prediction algorithm which samples from the empirical distribution of the fitted residuals $\hat{Z}_{\mid i}$.
-The model proposed in Section~\ref{Section:Methods} allows for fully parametric predictions using a method that is very similar to that used by \citetmain[Section 5.2.2]{Wadsworth_2022} and \citetmain[Section 3.3]{Richards_2022}.
+By construction, the CMEVM and, by extension, the SCMEVM do not permit closed forms for either tail probabilities or quantiles. \citetmain{Heffernan_2004} use a simulation-based prediction algorithm based on the empirical distribution of the fitted residuals $\hat{\boldsymbol{Z}}_{\mid i}$.
+A key motivation for introducing the SCMEVM in Section~\ref{Section:Methods} was the observation that this prediction procedure fails in high dimensions.
+We now explain how the SCMEVM can be used to obtain fully parametric predictions using a method very similar to \citet[Section 5.2.2]{Wadsworth_2022} and \citet[Section 3.3]{Richards_2022}.